Salt River Fields at Talking Stick - Colorado Rockies Spring Training

 Access 4

-If flying in, the closest airport is Phoenix Sky Harbor International Airport (about 18 miles southwest of the stadium).
-Public transportation is somewhat available via Valley Metro (mostly bus route 81).
-Be sure to visit Valley Metro for fare, schedules, and map information.
+For those flying in, Phoenix Sky Harbor International Airport is the closest major airport, located about 18 miles southwest of the ballpark.
+Limited public transportation is available via Valley Metro - primarily bus route 81 - so checking Valley Metro’s website for fares, schedules, and maps is recommended.

-Three gates open an hour before the first pitch.
-Bags less than 16” x 16” x 8” are allowed.
-Fans walk through a metal detector and security personnel check bags.
-It’s painless.
+Four stadium gates open 90-minutes before first pitch.
+Bags smaller than 16" x 16" x 8" are permitted.
+Fans pass through metal detectors, and security staff conduct quick bag checks only if needed, making the process smooth and efficient.

-The concourse is wide open and visitors see all the playing action while walking it.
-The ease of moving around the stadium during a game is admirable, though be cautious of uneven step heights when walking up and down the seating aisles.
-Plenty of ramps are available throughout the complex for those using wheelchairs and strollers.
-ADA seating lines the top of the grandstand on the concourse.
+The concourse is wide and open, allowing visitors to keep an eye on the action while walking around.
+Navigating the stadium is generally easy, though fans should watch for uneven step heights in the seating aisles.
+Ramps throughout the complex accommodate wheelchairs and strollers, and ADA seating lines the top of the grandstand along the concourse.
+Restrooms are plentiful, clean, and well maintained throughout the ballpark.

 Return on Investment 4